Last Updated on August 7th, 2019

 Likewise, let this mask sit for no more than a quarter of an hour, especially if your mixture is mostly made of aspirin.
 Take the mask off using a damp towel and apply some toner or moisturizer.
 Don’t forget this step, as you just put a whole lot of drying product on your face.
 It is not necessary to repeat the process too frequently, so stick to doing it one time per week.
 You will be pleased with the results even after just one try!

 Perhaps you have been battling acne for so long that you are completely sick of sitting around for a long time with sticky, hardening layer all over your face.
-Fret not, as you are also able to create your own toner and scrub, which is a much simpler task that will take up less of your time, too.
+Fret not, as you are also able to create your own toner, which is a much simpler task that will take up less of your time, too.
 Take a bottle of water and drop two or three pills of the medicine in it.
 You might like to pour in some additional, beneficial components, so that your skin benefits as much as possible from the treatment.
 Don’t hesitate to add the incredibly soothing tea tree oil, some green tea or the aforementioned vinegar and witch hazel.
 If your aspirin begins to gather up at the bottom of the bottle, simply shake it up!
 It will dissolve right back into the mixture.
 The best part about this toner is that you can use it any time you like, and as many times as you like.
 Just grab your trusty bottle, shake it up and apply a small amount all over your face.
 Rejuvenated skin, here we come!

 To be your most trusted ally in your pursuit of clear, healthy skin.